Folio

 2. Na Piko ʻEkolu: mixed media on paper

-3. Collaborative mural with noel (title): 4x9ft acrylic on canvas
+3. Weaving a Network of Care: 4x9ft acrylic on canvas

 Bishop Museum

-1. Huili la: collaboration with community: canvas on mahogany board: 40 pieces 12x18 in each in hawaiian hall
+1. Ho’ohuli: collaboration with community: canvas on mahogany board: 40 pieces 12x18 in each in Hawaiian hall

 Hawai’i Convention Center